Marakkar: Lion of the Arabian Sea: Distribution

 The film was reported to be releasing in more than 5000 theatres worldwide in March 2020, and in more than 50 countries worldwide, which would make it the largest release for a Malayalam film up until then.
-Besides the original Malayalam and Tamil versions, the film also has dubbed versions in Hindi, Telugu, and Kannada.
+Besides the original Malayalam version, the film also has dubbed versions in Hindi, Tamil, Telugu, and Kannada.
 Priyadarshan said that they also plans to dub the film in Arabic.
 In 2019, they made a deal to release the film in China, dubbed in Chinese, and signed a co-production and distribution agreement with a Chinese company.
-Kalaipuli S. Thanu of V. Creations bought the distribution right for the film's Tamil version.
+Kalaipuli S. Thanu of V. Creations bought the distribution right for the film's Tamil dubbed version.
 The Telugu version is distributed by Suresh Productions.
 The film is releasing in 4100 screens worldwide in five languages, with 16,000 shows on the opening days.
 Out of the 631 screens in Kerala, 626 screens is playing Lion of the Arabian Sea.

 Home media

-Marakkar was released on December 17 through Amazon Prime Video in Malayalam, Tamil, Telugu, Kannada and Hindi.
+Marakkar was released on 17 December 2021 through Amazon Prime Video in Malayalam, Tamil, Telugu, Kannada and Hindi.

 Reception

 Critical response

 The movie received mixed reviews from critics and audience.

 In his review for The Hindu, S. R. Praveen wrote, "Kunjali Marakkar certainly deserved a much better tribute.
 In the end, it is not about the crores that you spend, but about how well you manage to engage and move the audience."
 The Times of India rated the film 2.5 on a scale of 5 and wrote that the film is "a historical hero's story that isn't rousing."
 Malayala Manorama praised the visuals, cinematography and production design.
 They wrote, "Marakkar is undoubtedly the biggest film by the Priyadarshan-Mohanlal combo, but not the best by the two."
 The Indian Express wrote, "Priyadarshan tells an age-old story without wearing down the viewers, though after a point, you may feel the movie is reluctant to show its inevitable climax.
 Otherwise, the movie makes for an engaging watch."
 The News Minute rated the movie 3 out of 5 and wrote that the film is "visually stunning" but "badly written."
 The New Indian Express wrote that the film "is yet another testament to Priyadarshan's remarkable ability to paint in broad strokes, but it falters when it comes to the emotional stakes."
 Anna M. M. Vetticad of Firstpost gave the film 1.5 out of 5 writing "Mohanlal-led war drama is remarkably unremarkable."
 Hindustan Times wrote that the film is "ambitious but underwhelming."
 Rating the film 2 out of 5, Deccan Herald also wrote that the film is an "underwhelming experience."
 The Quint gave the film a rating of 2.5 out of 5 and wrote that the film "is an epic disappointment."
-International Business Times commented that "Marakkar is one such movie that is technically brilliant, but it lacked that powerful script and screenplay."